 I’ve been a victim of as seen on TV products and I still wonder why I see these infomercials on TV.

 The funny thing is, as hard as it might be to believe, these products have actually been sold millions of times and they’re being sold every single day.
-At least that much is true for Enhance Product Development, a firm in Champlin which has been producing these infomercials and products for the past many decades.
+At least that much is true for Enhance Product Development, a software development company in Champlin which has been producing these infomercials and products for the past many decades.

 “It certainly has a checkered past,” Enhance President and co-founder Trevor Lambert said of infomercials.
 “But it’s a powerful medium when it works.”